Frequently Asked Questions:

 Q: Are my kids going to be constantly switching classrooms and LEDs?

 A: No. Children will have a core group of LEDs who will be there for them.
 We believe the best learning happens in a trusting relationship where children know they can trust their educators.

 Q: I've heard there is going to be multi-age classes.
 Is that true?

 A: The best answer is, yes and no. All children will be in grade level type homerooms and will most likely spend their day with similar aged children.
 We do, however, have plans for students to self-select into challenging projects and curriculum which may include multiple grade learning time.
 If a child is ready for advanced learning tasks, we aren't going to stop them from advancing.
 It is important to unthink the traditional one classroom one teacher all day paradigm of elementary school.
-Small teams of teachers will work with your child and different age children may join for classes when appropriate.
+Small teams of LEDs will work with your child and different age children may join for classes when appropriate.
 Think multi-age moments.

 Q: How will you utilize the large and small spaces on campus?

 A: For more information on learning spaces at D39C, click here.

 A: We are funded the same way as all of the other schools in our district.
 We look for ways to help the student to teacher ratio.